 This principle of requiring both combat and leadership abilities applies to promotions in general; the Chunin Exams themselves function more as Secret Tests Of Character, since merely winning all of your fights will not guarantee a rank up.

 Goku is the de facto leader of the Z Fighters in Dragon Ball Z, not because he is the smartest (in fact he is one of the least intelligent; the title is probably taken by Piccolo), or because he is a great tactician (Vegeta probably takes that one); no, it's simply because he is the strongest of the group by a huge margin.

 Not necessarily: Goku should be classified as more of a Genius Ditz than "the least intelligent"—it's just that his intelligence seems to more attuned to combat than anything else.
 For example, he incorporates his knowledge of the speed of light when fighting with Frieza, and a lot of the tactics he comes up with are quite clever.
 If you watch the series, you know he doesn't just win by repetitious punching.
 Vegeta on the other hand, the alleged "tactician", seems to employ the berserker method more often, particularly during his fight with Cell.

-Goku is seen as the de facto leader not only because of Asskicking Equals Authority, but also because he tends to keep a cool mind when things goes to hell.
+Goku is seen as the de facto leader not only because of Asskicking Equals Authority, but also because he tends to keep a cool mind when things go to hell.
 Even when he is not the strongest, he tends to set systems in place that help the characters in the long run, like restoring the Dragon Balls after Piccolo and Kami fused, training Gohan to surpass the limits of a Super Saiyan, and teaching Trunks and Goten the Fusion Dance.

 Vegeta is a very good tactician, when he is cool-headed.
 When Vegeta is upset or being overly prideful, he tends to regress to tactics of throwing energy blasts until the target is dead.